 Regardless of what purpose you enter when ordering, you can subsequently use the GS1 Company Prefix to create other GS1 identifiers.

 Of course, the GS1 Company Prefix can be used for much more that numbering railway wagons.
-Don’t miss the chance to go on one of our courses, or why not visit the GS1 Sweden Concept Centre?
+Contact our customer service to learn more, or why not visit the GS1 Sweden Concept Centre?

 EPC standard for communication between RFID tags and readers